Madame de Montespan: Exile

 In 1691, no longer in royal favour, Madame de Montespan retired to the Filles de Saint-Joseph convent, in the rue Saint-Dominique in Paris, with a pension of half a million francs.
 In gratitude for her departure, the king made her brother the duc de Vivonne, a marshal of France.
-Louis had previously made one of her sisters, Gabrielle, whose vows were only four years old, the abbess of the wealthy Fontevraud Abbey.
-Gabrielle was appointed abbess in 1670 and it is said that her beauty, wit, and knowledge surpassed Athénaïs' qualities.
-The King wanted her to stay for longer periods at court but Gabrielle always declined and stayed only for very short times.

 In 1700, Madame de Montespan acquired the Château d'Oiron, thereby abandoning the hospice of Fontevraud from 1703 and moved there in 1704 after the death of her sister Gabrielle.

 In her long retirement, Madame de Montespan donated vast sums to hospitals and charities.
 She was also a generous patron of the arts and letters and befriended Corneille, Racine, and La Fontaine.

 Death

-The last years of Madame de Montespan's life were given up to a very severe penance.
-Real sorrow over her death was felt by her three youngest children.
-She died on 27 May 1707 at the age of almost sixty-seven while taking the waters at Bourbon-l'Archambault in order to try to heal an illness.
-The king forbade her children to wear mourning for her.
+In her later years, Madame de Montespan withdrew from court life and devoted herself increasingly to religious observance and charitable works.
+In May 1707, she traveled to Bourbon-l’Archambault for treatment of an illness and died there on 27 May 1707 at the age of sixty-six.
+Following her death, Louis XIV reportedly forbade their children from wearing mourning for her.